-- Consider the maintenance implications of fruits, seeds, and leaves produced by plants when developing the plant list for a project. - Select plants appropriate for the sun exposure that exists on the site (full sun, partial sun, partial shade or full shade). - C. Properly install all plant material based on guidance in the latest edition of the American National Standard for Tree Care Operations-Tree, Shrub and Other Woody Plant Management-Standard Practices (Planting and Transplanting). - D. Size and space plants for adequate coverage upon installation.
+- A. Consider the maintenance implications of fruits, seeds, and leaves produced by plants when developing the plant list and locations for a project, especially when such plants are adjacent to hardscaped areas (e.g. plazas and public streets). - B. Select plants appropriate for the sun exposure that exists on the site (full sun, partial sun, partial shade or full shade). - C. Properly install all plant material based on guidance in the latest edition of the American National Standard for Tree Care Operations-Tree, Shrub and Other Woody Plant Management-Standard Practices (Planting and Transplanting). - D. Size and space plants for adequate coverage upon installation.
 Shrubs and ground cover should be completely filled-in within one or two years.
-Use organic materials, such as mulch, for planting bed coverage in the interim. - Sod rather then seed any lawn area to be installed.
-Grass should be watered and maintained until it is fully established. - Consult VDOT for planting guidelines within state rights-of-
+Use organic materials, such as mulch, for planting bed coverage in the interim. - E. Sod rather then seed any lawn area to be installed.
+Grass should be watered and maintained until it is fully established. - F. Consult VDOT for planting guidelines within state rights-ofway.